 I have witnessed enough distasteful interactions of people in search of “fun and freedom” south of the border that are cringe-worthy and simply shameful.
 As a former middle-school teacher, allow me to share an important acronym passed along to my students: KISS= Keep It Simple Silly

 - Be here legally Do not assume that your stay in Mexico on an expired FMM or a Temporary Visa is a badge of honor for “skirting the system”.
 Quite the contrary, it is a total lack of respect and regard for the laws of this country, not to mention the fact that the possibility of being detained and deported doesn’t sound like such a fun memory to add to your #tripreport.

 - Contribute to the local economy in a thoughtful, additive, sustainable way.

 - Volunteer, become involved in your community, extend a helping hand to humans and animals alike.

 - Improve and care for the environment by being a socially-conscious observer, consumer and action taker.

 - Leave your ego (and fear) at the border, the dividends will be great and the rewards immeasurable.

-I am aware that as a Writer & Mexico Relocation Consultant, I am part of this process of a continual uptick in folks moving to Mexico.
+I am aware that as a Writer & Relocation Consultant that I am part of this process of a continual uptick in folks moving to Mexico.
 Would they have found their way here without me?
 Most likely.

-I indeed feel a great responsibility to guide these “reinventions in Mexico” in a thoughtful, mindful and respectful way so that the footprint that we expat individuals, couples and families leave is one that carries with it the highest regard for and contribution to Mexico and her people.
+I indeed feel a great responsibility to guide these “reinventions in Mexico” in a thoughtful, mindful and respectful way so that the footprint we expats leave as individuals, couples and families is one that carries with it the highest regard for and contribution to Mexico and her people.

-Mexico’s reverence for community, family, history, tradition and conversation is palpable and something I will always hold near and dear to my heart, treasure, protect and honor.
+Mexico’s reverence for community, family, history, tradition and relationships is palpable and something I will always hold near and dear to my heart, treasure, protect and honor.